mcc-us/bookkeeping/_pages/chap08.purchases.md

 >**Purchase Terms**
-> Terms are negoiated but some common ones are:
+> Terms are negotiated but some common ones are:
 > n/30 - Due in 30 days
 > n/10 EOM - Due 10 after End of Month
 > 1/10 - 1 % for cash or <= 10 days